chancecardona/ANN_for_antenna_design/README.md

         output: S-parameters (real, imaginary)

 Then the error of these is compared to those simulated with HFSS EM.
-For specifics on the TF and NN structure see: [Parametric Modeling of EM Behavior of Microwave Components using Combined NN's and Hybrid TF's](https://www.researchgate.net/publication/340908715_Parametric_Modeling_of_EM_Behavior_of_Microwave_Components_Using_Combined_Neural_Networks_and_Hybrid-Based_Transfer_Functions/fulltext/5ea38b8392851c1a906d0b23/Parametric-Modeling-of-EM-Behavior-of-Microwave-Components-Using-Combined-Neural-Networks-and-Hybrid-Based-Transfer-Functions.pdf)
+For specifics on the TF layout and interaction: [Parametric Modeling of EM Behavior of Microwave Components using Combined NN's and Hybrid TF's](https://www.researchgate.net/publication/340908715_Parametric_Modeling_of_EM_Behavior_of_Microwave_Components_Using_Combined_Neural_Networks_and_Hybrid-Based_Transfer_Functions/fulltext/5ea38b8392851c1a906d0b23/Parametric-Modeling-of-EM-Behavior-of-Microwave-Components-Using-Combined-Neural-Networks-and-Hybrid-Based-Transfer-Functions.pdf)
+For the NN implementation defaults such as number of layers please see: "Neural Network Approached to Electromagnetic Based Modeling of Passive Components".

 We also need to sort the ANN's by the TF order.
 So we first need to pre-train the ANN using vector fitting.